Employing Namespaces in TypeScript to encapsulate your data

 What are Namespaces?

 You might be familiar with namespaces in programming languages like C++ or Java.
-A namespace is like a region out of which things can not escape.
+A namespace is like a region out of which things cannot escape.
 The namespace keyword in TypeScript creates such a region.

 // a.ts